 This is an optional feature that can be enabled using the keypad (default=disabled).
 It allows an alarm to be acknowledged simply by calling the unit and letting the line ring 10 times.
 When this feature is enabled it will temporarily make the Rings Until Answer set to 10 when an unacknowledged alarm exists.
-If you receive a call via Voice or Pager and are unable to send touch-tones, then you can call the unit back, let the line ring 10 times, and the unit will answer and say "Alarm Acknowledged."
+If you receive a call via Voice or Pager and are unable to send touch-tones, you can call the unit back, let the line ring 10 times, and the unit will answer and say "...Alarm Acknowledged."

-NOTE: If TAD is also enabled, then the 1800 will answer on 1 ring and acknowledge the alarm.
+If TAD is also enabled, then you must call the 1800, let it ring once, hang up, and then call the unit back within 30 seconds.
+The unit will answer on 1 ring and acknowledge the alarm.